|

 Create an Activity

 One of my favorite things to do with my kids is to give them a job.
 Both of my girls love to take photos so I give them each a camera to capture what they see and are learning.
+Kids can spend time taking photos during a tour of the winery, making the experience more engaging for them.
 It’s fun to see a process I know and study through their eyes…it also helps them to pay more attention during the tours.
 My youngest was the best when we were in Hawaii touring Maui Wine when she helped clarify a few points I had missed in my notes.
 She was totally interested and paying attention!

 The Fail Safe in Your Back Pocket